SaneMethod/vpubsub/ReadMe.md

 When installed as a Vue plugin, VPubSub adds a new element to the Options API, the `vent` option.
 This should be an object similar to `methods` or `computed` in your component, that has the events as the key and *either* a direct function as the subscriber, or the name of a method in your component as a string.

+You also gain access to the `vent` singleton as a globally available component property, via `$vent`; you can reference it from within any component via `this.$vent`.

 For example:

 ```vue